Britefury/deep-learning-tutorial-pydata/README.md

 use (we provide an SSH key to grant access):

 ```
-ssh -i AWS-key.pem ubuntu@ec2-<machine_ip_here>.compute-1.amazonaws.com
+ssh -i AWS-key.pem -L 8157:localhost:8888 ubuntu@ec2-<machine_ip_here>.compute-1.amazonaws.com
 ```

+Note that the above command sets up port forwarding so that Jupyter notebooks accessible via port 8888 on the Amazon AWS machine will be accessible via port 8157 on your local machine.

-Activate the Anaconda environment so that you have access to the required python modules (from the home directory):
+From within the SSH session, activate the Anaconda environment so that you have access to the required python modules (from the home directory):

 ```
 source ana